-However, in the case of a failover (either triggered by a software or a hardware error) the roles of the hosts change and the wall IP is brought up on the other host.
+However, in case of a failover (either triggered by a software or a hardware error), the roles of the hosts change and the wall IP is brought up on the other host.
 Thus, the connection to the wall IP address (active host) is broken.

 An additional connection to the other host is needed.

 To bring a second OSA-Express card into play, you must add an entry to the z/OS routing table.
 Both routing table entries must be valid for the same network.
 If MULTIPATH is set, z/OS will use both routes or interfaces in a round-robin fashion.
 This is counterproductive because every other packet will be lost.
 Therefore, do not use the MULTIPATH setting at all.

 If NOMULTIPATH is set instead, z/OS chooses the first available route that it "finds" in the routing table.
 There is no alternation between the configured routes.
 In the example, the first available route refers to the upper connection, which leads to the active host.

 This connection works fine until a failover occurs on the accelerator side, in which case the roles of the hosts change, and the wall IP is brought up on the other, formerly passive Netezza host.
 However, as long as the upper connection remains physically intact, z/OS will continue to use it, due to its routing configuration.
 Thus the network packets are sent to the wrong host.

 The solution is to manually reverse the entries in the routing table so that the lower connection is used or to stop the first OSA card.